Do your managers know how to manage people?

-High employee turnover is a clear sign that something’s not right with the management of the organization.
+High employee turnover is a clear sign that something’s not right with the management of an organization.
 How does your company rate when it comes to employee retention?

-One of the most effective ways to address these issues is by conducting an employee survey yet many companies shy away from employee engagement surveys, fearing what they may find.
-They suspect they will open up a can of worms if they ask employees to rate their managers.
+One of the most effective ways to address these issues is by conducting an employee survey, but many companies shy away from employee engagement surveys.
+They fear opening up a can of worms if they ask employees to rate their managers.

 Employers should be mindful of those they promote into leadership positions.
 Strong communication skills are a must when leading a team of people.
 Consider providing managers with a coach to help them up their game in this critical area of leadership.

 Empathy isn’t something that’s easily taught.
-Before promoting people into management roles, ascertain whether empathy is a trait that is part of their being.
-If it isn’t, then be prepared to pair them with a leader who can mentor them on how to demonstrate to your people that you value them.
+Before promoting people into management roles, ascertain whether empathy is a trait that is part of their character.
+If it isn’t, then be prepared to pair them with a leader who can mentor them on how to manage people.

 Train your managers on how to praise and recognize employees for doing good work.
-Provide them with a budget to present financial rewards when an employee is deserving.
+Provide them with a budget to present financial rewards when an employee deserves it.

-Understanding that good managers usually aren’t born that way will go a long way in your efforts to build employee performance.
-Know what to look for before you promote people into management and provide them with ongoing training so they can lead your workforce in a manner that inspires others to gladly follow.
+Understanding that good managers usually aren’t born that way will help grow employee performance.
+Know what to look for before you promote people into management and provide them with ongoing training so that they can lead your workforce in a manner that inspires others to follow.